rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 **Smart Filter & Rules**
 Set smart filter and ordering per channel, so only your most profitable products make it to the product feed.
 It helps you to exclude the non-profitable or out of season products you don’t want to share.

-**Supported Merchants:**
-	*<a target="_blank" href="https://www.google.com/retail/merchant-center/">Google Shopping </a>
-	*<a target="_blank" href="https://advertising.amazon.com/">Amazon Seller Ad </a>
-	*<a target="_blank" href="http://www.ebaycommercenetwork.com/">eBay Commerce Network </a>
-	*<a target="_blank" href="http://www.nextag.com/">Nextag.com </a>
-	*<a target="_blank" href="http://www.pricegrabber.com/">Pricegrabber.com </a>
-	*<a target="_blank" href="https://www.kelkoo.com/">Kelkoo.com </a>
-	*<a target="_blank" href="http://advertise.bingads.microsoft.com/en-uk/home">Bing Ads </a>

-Currently, our Best WooCommerce Product Feed plugin supports 7 major merchants.
-We are working on the other platforms, and the number will increase day by day.

-**Features:**
-*You can create feed Up-to 2000 products in free version *Unlimited feed creation for Pro-Users
-*XML and TXT formats
-*Feeds are also accessible via HTTP or HTTPS.
-So that supported merchant can easily and automatically fetch product feed using given Feed URL
-*Attribute Prefix and Suffix.
-You can add Marketing or Promo Text with Product Title, Description And it's also possible to add Price symbol, currency code with the price.
-*Create custom field names
-*Map your categories to those of other channels, such as Google Shopping *Intuitive user interface
-*Use advanced commands to optimize your product feeds while creating or exporting *Remove the chances of feed specifications errors by matching merchants’ feed import requirements

 == Installation ==